 The ambition of all City companies was to own a hall, and the Stationers were no exception.
 The tradition is that they had a hall in Milk Street, but nothing is known about it.
 By about 1554 they had bought Peter's College, which had belonged to St Paul's.
 It stood immediately to the east of the Deanery at the point where Ludgate Hill opened into the churchyard on the south side.
-By the end of the 16th century, however, it was found to be too small for the expanding Company and in 1606 the Stationers purchased for £3,500 Abergavenny House on the site of the present Hall.
+By the end of the 16th century, however, it was found to be too small for the growing Company and by 1606 the Stationers had expanded to new premises at Abergavenny House on the site of the present Hall.
 In 1611 the Company purchased Abergavenny House for £3,500.

 The cost of upkeep was heavy and in 1656, for example, the rights in Foxe's Book of Martyrs were sold to raise funds for urgent repairs.
 By 1664 the hall was unfit for use.
 While the Great Fire of London was a tragedy, it proved a step forward for The Stationers' Company.

 During the early days of September 1666 the Great Fire destroyed the major part of the whole City and Abergavenny House was burned to the ground; all the rest of the Company's property was lost within 36 hours.
 George Tokefield, the Clerk, had, however, managed to remove most of the records to his house in Clerkenwell, to which thoughtful act the Company is indebted for the survival of its unique muniments.